zakagan/WordFormable/README.md

 	w : 1
 	```

 This visualization omits characters with zero values.
+The table has slots for each possible character.

 2. The initial character table is copied into a secondary table that will be used for comparisons.